iRon7/ConvertTo-Expression/README.md

 PS C:\>Get-Host | ConvertTo-Expression -Depth 4
 ```
 ## Inputs
-Any.
+`Any`.
 Each objects provided through the pipeline will converted to an
 expression.
 To concatinate all piped objects in a single expression,
-use the unary comma operator, like: ,Object | ConvertTo-Expression
+use the unary comma operator, like: `,Object | ConvertTo-Expression`

 ## Outputs
-System.Management.Automation.ScriptBlock.
-ConvertTo-Expression returns
+`System.Management.Automation.ScriptBlock`. `ConvertTo-Expression` returns
-a PowerShell expression (ScriptBlock) which default display output is
+a PowerShell expression (`ScriptBlock`) which default display output is
-a Sytem.String.
+a `Sytem.String`.

 ## Parameters